 If you are looking to find out what life is like in a small town, I would love to assist you in your search.
-I recently completed additional educational training to become an Accredited Buyer’s Representative (ABR® for short).
+I am an Accredited Buyer’s Representative (ABR® for short).
 This training is through the National Association of Realtors and the Real Estate Buyer’s Agent Council.
 I acquired this designation because I really care about making sure Buyers have representation in the real estate transaction and I want to make the major decision of buying a home enjoyable and stress free.
 You can count on me to go the extra mile for you.

 If you are selling your home, you want to make sure you find a knowledgeable Realtor® that understands the importance of marketing, personal service and how to compete in this changing real estate marketplace.
 I am a full time agent, working full time to market and sell my clients’ homes.
 I have acquired my GRI® designation (Graduate of Realtor Institute) .
 This program has enabled me to increase my depth of knowledge in real estate sales and marketing and real estate investments.
 For you, this means I have gone above and beyond the basic real estate education and I will go above and beyond to assist you throughout the sale of your home.

 When I’m not busy with Real Estate or my grandkids, I love to garden (thanks to my Grandmother) and ride motorcycle with my husband and friends.
 We have recently been renovating our barn into a recreation space for our granddaughters and extended family and loving spending time on our 100 acres of happiness.
 I have also found a little time to start quilting again.
 Inspired by my granddaughters, I have made a quilt for each one of them.
 I love the photos of when they were toddlers.
 We had the chance to spend time in Florida with them last year and they are in their tween years.

 Thanks for taking time to visit my website and introduce myself to you.